 Get Help with Wildlife

-If you find a wild animal in distress, please do not move or disturb it.
-Call The SPCA Wildlife Center for help.
+If you find a wild animal in distress, please do not move or disturb it without first calling The SPCA Wildlife Center for help.
 Thanks to your support, SPCA Wildlife Rehabilitation Technicians are available to rescue and rehabilitate wild animals in need 24 hours a day, 7 days a week.

 We can be reached at (831) 264-5427 during regular hours, or 24 hours a day at (831) 646-5534.